 Foreign Currency Exchange Rate Risk.
 We are exposed to fluctuations in the exchange rate between the U.S. and the Canadian dollar through our significant Canadian operations.
-We generally do not hedge any of our net investment exposure in our Canadian subsidiary.
-A 10% increase in the Canadian exchange rate would have resulted in an increase in pre-tax income of \$19.0 million as of December 31, 2011.
-Conversely, a corresponding decrease in the exchange rate would result in a comparable decrease to pre-tax income.
+We generally do not hedge any of our net investment exposure in our Canadian operations.
+A 10% increase in the strength of the Canadian dollar versus the U.S. dollar would have resulted in an increase in pre-tax income of \$22.3 million as of December 31, 2012.
+Conversely, a corresponding decrease in the strength of the Canadian dollar versus the U.S. dollar would result in a comparable decrease to pre-tax income.